otaviojava/jcassandra-book/04-cql.md

 INSERT INTO library.book JSON '{"isbn": 3, "name": "The Pragmatic Programmer", "author": "Andy Hunt"}';
 ```

 It is now possible to search smoothly from the ISBN.
-However, considering that the ISBN is done in an incremental way, we would like to return the most recent books from the library and, for that, a materialized view will be created for ISBNs greater than 3.
+However, considering that the ISBN is done incrementally, we would like to return the most recent books from the library and for that, a materialized view will be created for ISBN’s greater than 3.
 Thus:

 ```sql
 CREATE MATERIALIZED VIEW IF NOT EXISTS library.recent_book AS